desanchezh/odin-binarysearch/README.md

 # odin-binarysearch
-Binary search project for The Odin Project
+Binary Search Tree project for The Odin Project